datatrail-jhu/07_dataviz/manuscript/06_datatables.md

 #### The source of the data

-Like with explanatory graphs, it's important to include the source of the dat used in your table at the bottom of the table when finalizing a table.
+Like with explanatory graphs, it's important to include the source of the data used in your table at the bottom of the table when finalizing a table.

 ![Always include the source of the data in your table](images/06_datatables/06_dataviz_datatables-11.png)